 And one that could serve various models of farmworker housing considered best practices by the California Coalition for Rural Housing.
 For example, integrated housing into established neighborhoods, mixed-generation housing that supports the community’s needs from child care to elder care and modular housing developments to speed up construction and reduce costs.

 Others include affordable housing through community land trusts and mutual self-help housing where farmworking families build each other’s homes, investing sweat equity as a down payment.
 And there’s the Mutual Housing at Spring Lake model that is not just affordable but integrated into the community, energy-efficient and designed to improve the overall well-being of people.

 “I think there should be more places like this for people who need it,” Ochoa said.
 “There are people who live two or three families in an apartment all together. … Or they live in very old apartments that have their roofs cracked and they get wet when it rains.[They] have many difficult situations and even more so when they have children.
 It makes me very uncomfortable.”

 But at Spring Lake, she said, “You feel a pleasant atmosphere, people are friendly and you live well. … We are quite comfortable to be honest.”

-This story is a part of the Solving Sacramento journalism collaborative.
-In 2023, we are focusing on finding solutions to the lack of affordable housing in the Sacramento region.
-Solving Sacramento is a project of the Local Media Foundation with support from the Solutions Journalism Network.
+This story is part of the Solving Sacramento journalism collaborative.
+Solving Sacramento is supported by funding from the James Irvine Foundation and Solutions Journalism Network.
 Our partners include California Groundbreakers, Capital Public Radio, Outword, Russian America Media, Sacramento Business Journal, Sacramento News & Review, Sacramento Observer and Univision 19.